pkantue/molomolotech/Podcast/ShowNotes/ep024/The Ultimate Resume Toolkit.md

 #### **5. Overleaf – The Engineer’s Resume Superpower**

 **Host (Paulin):**
 *"For **technical professionals**, Overleaf (LaTeX-based) is a game-changer.
-Rebecca Enonchong built **AppsTech** to provide enterprise solutions at scale—this required precision, structure, and efficiency, the same qualities Overleaf brings to technical resumes.
+When I applied for roles in aerospace engineering, a structured and **precisely formatted** resume made all the difference.

 Why Overleaf?
 - It creates **perfectly formatted resumes** with **consistent styling**.